 Day 1

-Guests arriving on embarkation day will be warmly welcomed aboard the spacious Carpe Diem liveaboard.
+Guests arriving on embarkation day will be warmly welcomed aboard the spacious Carpe Diem liveaboard in Male.
 Once settled into your cabin, you'll attend a short orientation to familiarise yourself with the vessel and meet the crew.
 After completing the necessary paperwork, you'll have the opportunity to join an afternoon check dive to ease into the week of diving ahead.
 Dinner is served at sunset in the air-conditioned dining area where you will get to know your fellow guests.
 The liveaboard departs from the harbour early the next morning to begin your diving adventure.

-Days 2-10
+Core Days

 This remote and less-frequented route takes you through the Far North Atolls of the Maldives, an exceptional diving destination known for its deep channels and nutrient rich waters carried by open ocean currents.
 Divers have the chance to encounter manta rays, zebra sharks, silvertip and grey reef sharks, as well as explore vibrant thilas adorned with some of the Maldives' most impressive soft and hard coral formations.
 Marine life is abundant, with large fish schools frequently seen on dives.
 A standout site on this itinerary is Hirimaradhoo Thila, where sightings of elusive guitar sharks are possible, a rare highlight for even the most seasoned diver

 Baa Atoll, in the northern Maldives, is a UNESCO World Biosphere Reserve known for its healthy reefs and diverse marine life.
 You may encounter small reef fish, turtles, manta rays, and whale sharks.
 The area features various underwater formations, including coral-covered walls, thilas, plateaus, overhangs, pinnacles, and swim throughs.
-1 key location is Hanifaru Bay, a protected site where manta rays gather between May and November to feed on plankton.
+One key location is Hanifaru Bay, a protected site where manta rays gather between May and November to feed on plankton.
 Snorkelling is permitted here under strict regulations, while several nearby dive sites offer further opportunities to explore the region.

 Lhaviyani and Noonu atolls offer diverse diving experiences, with channels that draw in species such as grey reef sharks, leopard sharks, guitar sharks, and eagle rays.
 Soft corals add colour to the underwater landscape, while pinnacles provide sheltered habitats for reef fish.
 A key dive site in Lhaviyani is "The Shipyard", where 2 wrecks rest at different depths, creating a unique setting teeming with marine life.